 Students receive an introductory overview of business activities, such as gaining an appreciation of business organization, the economy, the capitalistic system, the social responsiveness of business, and decision-making.
 In addition, students will have the opportunity to evaluate many business careers.
-Also fulfills BS100.

-BA231 PRINCIPLES OF MICROECONOMICS (3 CR.)
+BA-231 PRINCIPLES OF MICROECONOMICS (3 CR.)

 Provides an introduction to the theoretical and analytical tools of economics, including but not limited to theory of demand, cost, price competition, market structures, and allocation of factors of production.
-Also fulfills BS225.

-BA232 PRINCIPLES OF MACROECONOMICS (3 CR.)
+BA-232 PRINCIPLES OF MACROECONOMICS (3 CR.)

 Provides background for understanding modern economic and business activity.
 The study of national income and its measurement, determination of price levels, output, employment, money and credit, expenditures, and economic stability, government fiscal and monetary policies are included.
-May be taken before BA231.
-Also fulfills BS220.
+May be taken before BA-231.

-BA310 GLOBAL BUSINESS (3 CR.)
+BA-310 GLOBAL BUSINESS (3 CR.)